Mission & Vision

 Wallace Stegner was an author who lived in Utah in the early half of the 20th century.
 Like many Wallce Stegner Academy students, Stegner attended Salt Lake City’s East High School and also attended the University of Utah.
 Stegner is most famous for his 1971 novel “Angle of Repose” in which he won the Pulitzer Prize (the highest honor for an American author).
 In addition to being an internationally renowned author, who wrote about the American West (including Utah), Stegner was also a professor at several leading universities, including Stanford University and Harvard.
 The school was named after Wallace Stegner because the founders valued people like Stegner who are devoted to academics and pursue the advancement of knowledge and art throughout their entire lives.

 Wallace Stegner Academy is chartered through the Utah State Board of Education.
-The charter documents detail our program of instruction and school goals.
-Click below to see the full document:
+The school charter documents detail our program of instruction and school goals.
+Please note, the polices and bylaws contained in WSA’s original charter application are subject to change by the governing board.
+To view the schools current policies, please click here.